syamilidharan/Ecommerce/README.md

 # Ecommerce
-It's a HTML template for Ecommerce website
+It's an HTML template for Ecommerce website